A new model of forest ownership for the West

 Learn more about specific community forest properties, including history, ecology, and access information below.Mill Pond Tract

-The 100 acre Mill Pond tract lies approximately 3 miles east of Glenwood, on the south side of the Goldendale-Glenwood Highway.
+The 288-acre Mill Pond-Outlet Creek tract lies approximately 3 miles east of Glenwood, on the south side of the Goldendale-Glenwood Highway.
 The pond itself is adjacent to the road, making it hard to miss.
-The property includes most of the pond – about 22 acres in size, some wetland areas west of the pond, and upland forests to the south.
+The property includes the pond – about 22 acres in size, some wetland areas west and north of the pond, and upland forests to the south.

-There are no formal trails or developed recreational facilities on the property, but there are fantastic views of Mt.
-Adams from the south side of the pond, and the property is open to hiking and hunting.
+MARS is in the process of developing a trail along the south side of Outlet Creek following the 2019 purchase.
+Community volunteers and MARS stewardship crew staff have had a hand in converting an old “cow trail” into a footpath that can better serve regular traffic.
+The property is open to hiking and hunting.
 In the spring it is host to migrating waterfowl, and volunteers have located wood duck nesting boxes strategically around the shore.
 Swimming in the pond is not recommended due to past reports of “swimmers itch,” but it does provide for casual canoeing and kayaking opportunities as well as ice-skating in the winter when the weather cooperates.
 Motorized craft are not permitted on the Mill Pond.

 The Mill Pond tract can be accessed from two points along the Goldendale-Glenwood Highway.
 One small road leads south from the highway, along the northwestern edge of the Mill Pond, ending at the upstream end of the pond at an area that some of the public uses to launch canoes or kayaks.
 A second road accesses the east end of the pond at the site of the dam.
 A gate marking the boundary between the Mill Pond property and adjacent private forestland is locked for safety reasons, but the public is welcome to walk into the property across the dam.
-Note: The parking area at the gate is on private forestland, and is sometimes closed to the public, especially during times of high fire danger.
-If that is the case, there is no public access to the Mill Pond property south of the pond.
-At all times, please be courteous and respectful of the private property you are parking on.
+At all times, please be respectful of and help us to care for these properties we have the good fortune to steward.
+And be aware of property boundaries, as surrounding ownerships may have closures in place during wildfire season.

 The 285 acre Pine Flats tract is located 4 miles west of Glenwood along the Trout Lake-Glenwood Highway.
 The property extends for nearly 2 miles of road frontage and includes the entrance road to the headquarters of Conboy Lake National Wildlife Refuge.
 The tract is adjacent to almost the entire western edge of the wildlife refuge’s headquarters unit.